 Designed for Flexibility: How Trusts Work

 What are some goals of establishing a trust?
-What does a trust do, exactly?

 You want to be specific, but also give enough latitude for the trustee to manage those assets in a way that fully benefits your beneficiary.